 Among them, foreign PhD students were given a central place.
 Three of them were among the finalists.
 Italian Vittoria Novelli represented the University of Picardie Jules Verne.
 Her thesis was about photosynthesis and its use to generate power.
 Its title is: "The development of chromophore and its challenges for the conversion of near infrared in colouring photovoltaic cells".

 Younes Faydi, of Morroccan origins, represented the Cluny campus of the École nationale supérieure d’arts et métiers (ENSAM).
 His research work, entitled "Dynamic sorting of hardwood sawing" aim at defining the resistance of hardwood planks after sawing.
 To achieve his goal, the PhD student has developed a template that should allow to determine which planks are high or low quality for each tree to cut.

 Spanish Sol Sánchez-Dehesa Galán ran for Paris Ouest Nanterre La Défense.
 As a prehistorian, she is studying as part of her PhD the tools designed by Homo erectus in order to understand their gradual adaptation to their environment.
 Her thesis subject is: "Comment on the industries from the Acheulean chronology.
 The Garba I (Melka Kunture) case."

 PhD schools open on the world

-The success of the three young researchers reminds of the international opening of PhD programmes available in France.
-According to the French Ministry of Education, Higher Education and Research, out of the 67,000 students currently studying in a PhD course in France, over 40% have a foreign nationality.
+The success of the three young researchers highlights the international opening of PhD programmes available in France.
+According to the French Ministry of Education, Higher Education and Research, out of the 67,000 students currently studying in a PhD course in France, over 40% are foreign nationals.